 - Plug the power cord into the power source (cigarette lighter or other).

 Done!
 Since recording is automatic, just drive your vehicle like you normally would, and enjoy the fact that you are now "protected by dashcam"!
-See more on our How-Tos page.
+See more on our How-To Guides page.

 Dash cams have many applications, but most importantly, they act as an impartial witness in case of an accident.
 Sadly, there are dishonest people in the world, and a dash cam provides irrefutable evidence of what happened before, during, and after an incident.
 No more "your word against theirs" - rest assured you will always have the truth on your side.